 The demands for planning and preparing to teach will often require teacher candidates to use weekend hours to complete their work.
-For this reason, teacher candidates are advised that they are expected to remain at their assigned center during the weekends.
-A student should not be absent for an entire weekend more than once during the student teaching session, excluding holidays and conferences.
+For this reason, teacher candidates are advised and expected to remain at their assigned center during the weekends.
+A student should not be absent for an entire weekend more than once during the infant/toddler session and once during the preprimary session, excluding holidays and conferences.

-A teacher candidate who plans to be absent for a weekend should discuss his/her plans with the cooperating teacher and college supervisor as far in advance as possible.
-The teacher candidate is responsible for having his/her work planned and prepared in advance so that there is no disruption in the teaching schedule.
+A teacher candidate who plans to be absent for a weekend should discuss their plans with the cooperating teacher and college supervisor as far in advance as possible.
+The teacher candidate is responsible for having their work planned and prepared in advance so that there is no disruption in the teaching schedule.